pclaridy/us-housing-market-analytics-2023/README.md

   - **Preparation for RandomForestRegressor**: Ensured no NaN values in predictor columns ('Price', 'Bedroom', 'Bathroom', 'Area') before advanced imputation.
   - **RandomForestRegressor for Market and Rent Estimates**: Employed RandomForestRegressor for imputing missing values in 'MarketEstimate' and 'RentEstimate', considering multiple feature relationships.

+- **Filtering and Removal of Properties**:
+  - **Removal of Zero Bedroom and Bathroom Properties**: Excluded properties with zero bedrooms, bathrooms, area, or lot area.
+  - **Outlier Removal for Price and Bedrooms**: Filtered out extreme values in price and bedroom count to maintain data quality.

 - **Data Analysis and Finalization**:
   - **Correlation Analysis**: Explored relationships between 'MarketEstimate', 'RentEstimate', 'Price', and other variables.
   - **Correlation Matrix Visualization**: Used heatmap visualization to understand correlations among numerical variables.